 |Court Cases||rule 10.9||Link|

 Bluebook Rule (21st): 4.1

 "Id." is an all-purpose short form citation that may be used for any cited authority except internal cross-references.

-"Id." always refers to the immediately proceeding cited authority, either in the same footnote or the previous footnote so long as it is the only authority cited in the proceeding footnote.
+"Id." always refers to the immediately preceding cited authority, either in the same footnote or the previous footnote so long as it is the only authority cited in the preceding footnote.